kyma-incubator/compass/docs/compass/03-01-security.md

 ### Tenant Mapping Handler

-The Tenant Mapping Handler is an OathKeeper [hydrator](https://github.com/ory/docs/blob/525608c65694539384b785355d293bc0ad00da27/docs/oathkeeper/pipeline/mutator.md#hydrator) handler that is responsible for mapping authentication session data to the tenant.
-It is part of the Hydrator component and talks with the Director through the GraphQl API.
+The Tenant Mapping Handler is an Oathkeeper [hydrator](https://github.com/ory/docs/blob/525608c65694539384b785355d293bc0ad00da27/docs/oathkeeper/pipeline/mutator.md#hydrator) handler that is responsible for mapping authentication session data to the tenant.
+It is part of the Hydrator component and communicates with the Director through the GraphQL API.

 To unify the mapping approach, it is introduced an Authorization ID `auth_id`, which is used across the multiple authentication flows.
 Each authentication flow has its own context provider, which takes care of extracting information about the tenant and the granted scopes.